 - A dogs ”point” is the pause before the pounce

 - The pounce is to get the bird in his mouth

 - As pack animals and predators they learn in three ways; through association, observation and trial and error.

 We train dogs the same way they learn how to hunt in nature.
 Young predators learn how to hunt by watching their parent or other pack members.
 They see how to be successful first (observation).
 They learn what works and they are free to try options (trial & error).

 We’re silent, no verbal signals.
 We stay out of the dog’s way.
 A dogs style, intensity and drive are created and maintained by the bird.
 The dogs focus must stay on the bird.
 Anything we do that makes the dog focus on us, takes away from the dogs focus on the bird and thus the dog can loses intensity.

-Most of the dogs we work with will demonstrate their understanding within the first week of training.
+Most of the dogs we work with will demonstrate their understanding of our method and be steady on birds in just a few hours.
 They learn quickly that if, instead of flushing or chasing the bird (unsuccessful options), they wait for the handler, he’ll go out front, shoot and return a bird back to them.
 The only way to be successful, is to wait for the handler.
 Steadiness makes sense.
 Because our method includes minimal handler induced pressure and no corrections, we have many dogs as young as 8 months that are hunting, steady to wing shot and kill.
 Remember, this is training the way nature intended, motivated by success.
 Our dogs choose to be steady because it works.
 It leads to a bird in their mouth.